 Are you an energetic and enthusiastic individual who is passionate about learning and interested in neuroscience?
 Do you want to gain hands-on experience in a laboratory that studies how networks of neurons communicate to control behavior?

-Our research lab is seeking a motivated research technician to join our team.
-As a research technician, you will work closely with a team of scientists to investigate how the brain controls behavior through the activity of networks of neurons.
+Our research lab is seeking motivated postdoctoral scholars to join our team.
+As a postdoctoral scholar, you will work closely with a team of scientists to investigate how the brain controls behavior through the activity of networks of neurons.
 You will have the opportunity to gain experience in a range of techniques, including microscopy, electrophysiology, and behavioral assays.

-The ideal candidate will have a Bachelor's degree in biology, neuroscience, or a related field, and some experience in a research laboratory.
-However, we also welcome applications from individuals who are new to the field and eager to learn.
+The ideal candidate will have a PhD and strong experience in neuroscience, photonics, or engineering with a strong experience in performing research in a laboratory setting.
+We also welcome applications from individuals who are new to the field and eager to learn.

 In addition to a passion for science and a strong work ethic, the ideal candidate will possess excellent organizational and communication skills, attention to detail, and the ability to work independently as well as part of a team.

 This is an exciting opportunity to gain hands-on experience in a cutting-edge research laboratory and contribute to our understanding of how the brain controls behavior.
-If you are an energetic and enthusiastic individual who is eager to learn, we encourage you to apply!
+If you are an energetic and enthusiastic individual who is eager to learn, we encourage you contact us!

 Graduate students interested in doing a research rotation in the lab, please send your CV to firstname.lastname@example.org.
 Feel free to include your previous experience and scientific interests.